 The project, called the Prairie Expedition, will impact about 450 youth, including special education students.
-Thirty students will travel to the Reserve and then present what they learn to their classmates.
+Thirty students will travel to American Prairie and then present what they learn to their classmates.
 From the Great Falls Tribune:

 Though the grant is limited to one year, the teachers are hoping they can build up funding to sustain the program, or some component of the program in the future.
 There’s hope of working with other teachers in other districts on future projects based on student research.
 The students will also have to give a report on their trip to other freshmen.
 Parzynski hopes students will want to start some sort of conservation club after visiting and doing service work at the American Prairie Reserve.